 Tart Cherries, Pineapples, and Bananas

-When it comes to getting plenty of rest, melatonin is a superhero ingredient: A key component in Kindra’s sleep supplement, the hormone helps your body determine when to fall asleep and when to wake up.
-Melatonin can also be found in many foods, too.
+When it comes to getting plenty of rest, melatonin can be a superhero ingredient, which can be found in many foods.
 Tart cherries are especially known for their melatonin content, but they can also provide modest amounts of tryptophan.
 These potent little berries are also a favorite of long-distance runners for their capacity to reduce muscle soreness, and scientists have connected them to reduced arthritis symptoms, too.

 To cash in on the many benefits of this antioxidant-rich ingredient, integrate tart cherry juice into a high-protein smoothie—bananas, pineapples, and oranges have all been known to increase melatonin production, too—or try swapping processed desserts for these oatmeal-crumble topped cherry pie bars.
 When you do indulge, be sure to monitor your sugar intake.
 While fruits can deliver loads of important nutrients, too much sugar can be detrimental to your sleep patterns.
 Sugar can also be found in food sources we don't normally think about, like wine.
 Next time you reach for a glass with your meal, try Dry Farm Wines curated selection which is thoroughly tested to be sugar free, organic, and lower in sulfites.
 Say goodbye to hangovers and poor sleep!